octoscorp/GDS-Jam2/README.md

 ### Enemies
 - sound-based - radiating outwards from it in an arc
 - fire-themed - leaves a damaging trail behind
-- hawk - swoops past, then returns
+- vulture - swoops past, then returns
-- speeeeeeeeeedy boi
+- Rolling cactus (fast, single line of travel) - would be fun if it bounced when enemy projectile bounce is on

 numerous ranged types required:
 - Charge time